octree-gva/decidim-user_fields/README.md

 # Decidim User Fields
-Add custom user fields through a configuration file and without migration.
+This Decidim module adds custom user fields through a configuration file and without migration.
 This module aims to configure in a blast new fields for subscription and profile editing.
 It supports:

 - User registration
 - User profiles